LinusCastelino/Data-Conversion-and-Organization/README.md

 2. Conversion of Java object to JSON and vice-versa.

 It also contains a sample project on object serialization and deserialization, and a basic ORM module project.

+Project JAXB_Practice also demonstrates use of ANT for building the project modules and creating a project JAR file.